facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 If you cannot get the IC clip to secure to the device you may need to solder wires to the legs or use a probe station to connect to it.

 If the IC cannot be identified after repeated attempts and you are sure the IC clip connected properly you may have to remove the IC to communicate with it.
-Issues can be caused by the oboard CPU attempting to communicate with the IC as the same time as the flash reader.
+Issues can be caused by the onboard CPU attempting to communicate with the IC as the same time as the flash reader.

-### Read the flash memory chip.
+### Read the flash memory chip

 ### Using the CH341A

 For example utilising the CH431A programmer, an output file of cctv.bin and a log file.

 The -c switch is utilised with the IC identified in the above step.